serokell/blog-posts/untyped-lambda-calculus/article.md

 For example, the expression $(\lambda x. x) y$ is a redex, and one step of beta-reduction transforms it to just $y$.

-Per rule 1, we rename bound variables if there might be ambiguity.
+According to the rule, we rename bound variables if there might be ambiguity.
 For example, $(\lambda x. \lambda y. x\;y)\;(\lambda x. x\;y)$ is a redex.
 However, the $y$ identifier is ambiguous.
 In the left term, it refers to the bound variable; in the right one, it refers to a free variable.

 To avoid ambiguity, we can rename $y$ in the first expression to, say, $z$:

 $(\lambda x. \lambda z. x\;z)\;(\lambda x. x\;y).$